wix/Detox/docs/Guide.TypeScriptIntegrationJest.md

 ### 0. Initialize Detox in your project

-Follow the [Getting Started](Introduction.GettingStarted.md) Guide to set up Detox with [Jest as your test runner](Guide.Jest.md) (optionally, set up Detox to [test Android](Introduction.Android.md) as well).
-When you are finished with that, we will make some changes to your project:
+After following the [Getting Started](Introduction.GettingStarted.md) Guide to set up Detox + Jest, we will make some changes to your project:

 - Remove Detox from `package.json` at the root level
 - Create a `package.json` in the `e2e` folder and add Detox and Jest to the project dependencies:

 ```sh